Kirsty Pealling

-Kirsty Pealling (born 14 April 1975) is a former footballer who spent her entire club career with Arsenal Ladies.
+Kirsty Pealling (born 14 April 1975) is a former footballer who spent her entire club career with Arsenal.
 She also represented England at full international level.

 Club career

 Pealling attended Haggerston School and was spotted by Arsenal Ladies manager Vic Akers during a five-a-side tournament when she was 13.
 At the time of her retirement in 2006, Pealling was the club's longest serving player, the record appearance holder and had won the most trophies.
 She won domestic trebles with Arsenal in 1993 and 2001.

 Pealling worked as a sports development officer for Camden Council and since 2004 has coached at Hampstead FC.

 When Jayne Ludlow retired in July 2013, the legendary Welsh midfielder paid tribute to "unsung hero" Pealling in an interview with the Arsenal website: "I should really thank Kirsty because when I was scoring 30 goals a season, it was mostly because of her crosses from the right wing."

 Pealling is featured in the "Remember Who You Are" artwork added to the Emirates in 2023.